Pickup slides, flips down Washington cliff; woman rescued - NewsBreak

 Pickup slides, flips down Washington cliff; woman rescued

-KALAMA, Wash. ( KOIN ) — A woman was rescued after her pickup truck went off a cliff and into the river near Kalama, Washington, Thursday morning.
+KALAMA, WA ( KOIN ) — A woman was rescued after her pickup truck went off a cliff and into the river near Kalama, Washington, Thursday morning.

 The woman told Cowlitz County Fire crews she turned off her 4-wheel drive near the bottom of the hill because conditions looked better, Chief Vic Leatzow told Nexstar’s KOIN.

 But when she came around the corner, she lost control and slid straight off the cliff.
 Her pickup flipped as it fell about 60 to 70 feet down the embankment.
-The bottom of her truck was in the Kalama River.Car narrowly escapes falling tree on Oregon interstate, frightening video shows
+The bottom of her truck was in the Kalama River.Colorado’s Marshall Fire already most destructive in state’s history

 “She went between two trees and hit the cedar tree and actually broke the cedar tree,” Leatzow said.
 “When it came down into that rock chute, it wedged her vehicle between the cedar tree and the side of the rock chute.”